Fixin's for People Who Like Food

 In a small mug, combine the Cornstarch and 1 Tablespoon Water into a slurry.
 Whisk the Cornstarch slurry into the pan, thickening the Broth mixture.
 Simmer for another 2 minutes, then remove from the heat.

+Serve while the pudding is still hot.
 Top with a generous serving of Onions and Gravy.